We Can Remember It for You Wholesale: Synopsis

 Douglas Quail works a menial office job in the "not too distant future."
 His biggest dream has always been to visit Mars but he is constantly dissuaded by his wife.
 Quail eventually discovers Rekal Incorporated, where he goes to receive memory implants of having traveled to Mars.
 To the shock of the Rekal technicians, under sedation, Quail somehow regains erased memories of who he really is.
 Quail's memories reveal that he really is a secret agent who has been to Mars.

 The Rekal representative, McClane, refunds half of Quail's money and sends him home.
 Quail thinks that the operation was a failure because his memories are blurry, and he remembers his trip to the office to get the procedure done.
 He returns home still believing the memories are fake but discovers a box of fauna smuggled from Mars in his desk.
 He confronts his wife about whether or not he has actually been to Mars, and she angrily leaves him.
 Two armed men suddenly enter and reveal that Quail has a telepathic transmitter in his head that allows them to read his thoughts.
 Through this interaction, Quail suddenly remembers why he had his memories erased: Quail wasn't just a secret agent, he was an assassin who killed a political opponent for Earth's government.

-With his memories returned, the armed men appeal to Quail to surrender, but Quail, with his abilities awakened as well, fights them off and escapes.
-Wondering what to do, Quail's former commanders suddenly speak to him through the telepathic transmitter.
+With his memories returned, the armed men try to kill Quail, but Quail, with his abilities awakened as well, fights them off and escapes.
+Wondering what to do, Quail contacts his former commanders through the telepathic transmitter.
 Quail suggests going through another mind-wipe, but this time replacing his current awareness of being an assassin with the pleasant memory of an exciting life.
 His commanders agree, feeling that it is their obligation to help their former agent.

 Quail turns himself in and is placed with a psychiatrist to figure out what his own personal desires are.
-When he was young, Quail used to fantasize that as a child he came across minuscule [rodent-like] aliens that were going to launch a full invasion of Earth with their superior technology.
-However, young Quail was so kind and accepting of the aliens that they decided to hold off on their invasion as long as he was alive.
+When he was young, Quail used to fantasize that as a child he came across minuscule rodent-like aliens that were going to launch a full invasion of Earth with their superior technology.
+However, young Quail was so kind to and accepting of the aliens that they decided to hold off on their invasion as long as he was alive.
 While finding the fantasy narcissistic, his commanders agree to plant the memories at Rekal.
 To everyone's shock, those memories turn out to be real as well.